rbaumgar/openshift-logging/README.md

 See also [Configuring and using logging in OpenShift Container Platform](https://docs.redhat.com/en/documentation/openshift_container_platform/4.17/html/logging/index) for the official documentation.

+You can find an [Installation Guide for Minio](HowToInstallMinioForOpenShiftLogging.md).

+You can find an [Installation Guide for Garage](HowToInstallGarageForOpenShiftLogging.md).

 ## Install Operators: OpenShift Logging, Loki, Observability Operator

 First, install the required operators: